tkhq/docs/docs/documentation/features/oauth.md

 OAuth is a feature to authenticate users using OpenID Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html)) tokens.
 It is only available for sub-organization users.

-Similar to [email auth](./email-auth.md) and [email recovery](./email-recovery.md), OAuth authenticates users who do not wish to handle API keys or [passkeys](./passkeys/introduction.md) directly.
+Similar to [email auth](./email-auth.md), OAuth authenticates users who do not wish to handle API keys or [passkeys](./passkeys/introduction.md) directly.
 This makes it a great fit for onboarding users who have existing web2-style accounts (e.g. Google, Facebook) but do not know anything about cryptographic keys and credentials.
 An example utilizing OAuth for an organization can be found in our SDK repo [here](https://github.com/tkhq/sdk/tree/main/examples/oauth).

 ## Roles and responsibilities